Jaycadox/discorHDD/README.md

 # discorHDD
-A Network Block Device plugin hosted on Discord.
+A Network Block Device nbdkit plugin that stores the disk on Discord.

 Credit to tom7 for the mount and run scripts.